wfrisch/rusage_analyzer/README.md

-`rusage_analyzer` attempts to find side-channel leaks in programs, with setuid or fs capabilities, by statistically comparing the resource usage (rusage) of two configurable commands on Linux.
+`rusage_analyzer` attempts to find side-channel leaks in programs with setuid or fs capabilities, by statistically comparing the resource usage (rusage) of two configurable commands on Linux.